 These are some of the features and ancillary buildings you might want to consider when designing and building a stable block:

-• Mobile field shelters – use your shelters anywhere around your yard, as they are mounted on skids
+- Mobile field shelters – perfect for flexible horse field shelter options that can be positioned around your yard, as they are mounted on skids

 See more features – request a free brochure.